-I can tell you from my own experience that teaching abroad is another ideal way to travel internationally on a budget.
+I can tell you from my own experience that teaching abroad is another ideal way to travel the world on a budget.
 You'll often even get paid... which brings us to the next best way to travel on a budget!

 7. Get paid to travel and work abroad!